 Shimano Spd SL’s do have the ability to reduce release spring tension but even the minimum tension setting is high enough to adversely affect the knees of some smaller riders.
 Again, cleat wear reduces the potential for problems which often reappear every time the cleats are replaced.
 It is a safer bet to look elsewhere for pedals.

 When a rider functions like this, knee pain is a matter of when, not if.
 How long before onset of pain depends on how long and hard the rider rides, how well they picked their parents and how good their connective tissue is.
-The solution is to move the feet further apart.
+The solution is to move the feet further apart and / or raise the handlebars.
 This can be done with pedal axles that are longer than standard.
 Speedplay produce pedal axles in 1/8″, 1/4″ and 1/2″ (3.175mm / 6.35mm and 12.7mm respectively) longer than standard lengths and Keywin make pedal axles in 3mm and 6mm longer than standard.
 If that isn’t enough, then pedal spacers in 20mm, 25mm and 30mm are available here singly or in pairs.

-A much better solution is to fix the functional issues that cause excessive external rotation of the hips, but this takes time.
+A much better solution is to fix the functional issues that cause excessive external rotation of the hips, but this takes time and in some cases is structural (permanent).
 It also takes an interest that sadly, some knees out pedallers don’t really have while ever there is a mechanical way to eliminate their pain.

 In contrast, while I’ve seen knee pain occur with riders who’s knees descended further in than did their feet, it is relatively uncommon (except as a result of collapsing arches) as in most cases, the internal rotation of the hips that tends to accompany this unloads the knees.
 There is also the practical problem of some riders being so skinny hipped that they cannot get their knees to descend over the centre of the foot on modern road bikes with the wider foot separation distance they have compared to bikes of 20 and 30 years ago.